 All restaurants and food vendors will need their suppliers to complete and maintain the Environmentally-Acceptable Food Packaging and Food Service Ware Statement to certify compliance with the City’s requirements.

-State law requires all businesses generating four (4) cubic yards or more of food waste to separate and compost all food waste material generated onsite.
-Starting January 2019, all businesses producing four (4) cubic yards or more of trash will be required to compost all food waste material.
+Starting January 2019, all businesses producing four (4) cubic yards or more of trash are required to compost food waste material.